-Designer Tips For Choosing Solid Wood Kitchens Cabinets
+Designer Tips For Choosing Solid Wood Cabinets For Kitchens

 This guide showcases beautiful solid wood kitchens with custom cabinetry, high-end natural stone countertops, and elegant finishes.
 Hardwood cabinets are often constructed from alder, oak, cherry, maple, walnut, pecan, birch, or hickory.
 Solid wood cabinetry brings out natural characteristics that look stunning and are sure to increase your happiness while in your kitchen.
 Rustic and Industrial qualities combine to create a very interesting and gorgeous kitchen design.

-Let’s take a look at the most popular types of wood used in this cabinetry and some of its characteristics and benefits.
+Let’s take a look at the most popular types of wood used in this cabinetry and some of their characteristics and benefits.

 Maple